-Formed in 2000, WWA grew out of the recognition that skiers, snowshoers, snowboarders, winter mountaineers and other backcountry adventurers needed a collective voice advocating on issues that impact the winter backcountry.
-Our work is equally focused on places as on the experiences these places provide, and equally at home in the backcountry as the halls of Congress.
+Formed in 2000, Winter Wildlands Alliance grew out of the recognition that skiers, snowshoers, snowboarders, winter mountaineers and other backcountry adventurers needed a collective voice advocating on issues that impact the winter backcountry.
+Our work is equally focused on places as on the experiences these places provide; we pursue it in our local backcountry, at the offices and headquarters of our public land managers, and in the halls of Congress.

 Working with four coalition partners, WWA’s 14-year campaign to protect Yellowstone National Park resulted in a long-term winter use plan that eliminated the noisiest, most polluting vehicles, put a reasonable cap on total over-snow vehicle use and led to a remarkable recovery for the unique winter ecosystem, wildlife and visitor enjoyment in our nation’s first national park and most iconic winter sanctuary.

 WWA is founding member of the Outdoor Alliance.
 The seven membership organizations of Outdoor Alliance have a long tradition of protecting public lands, waters and snowscapes while preserving public access to America’s Outdoors to ensure there are trails to ride, rivers to paddle, peaks to ski and crags to climb.

 Working with local partners, WWA has helped protect more than three million acres of public lands for human-powered activities and for the irreplaceable natural resource values these places provide.

 We exist for you, the human-powered snowsports enthusiast.
 And we will continue working tirelessly to ensure we all have places to play.
 Join Us.

-• We see human-powered winter recreation as an appropriate use of our public lands, and advocate for land management practices that support high-quality experiences for skiers, snowboarders, snowshoers, mountaineers and other quiet adventurers in the winter backcountry.
+We see human-powered winter recreation as an appropriate use of our public lands, and advocate for land management practices that support high-quality experiences for skiers, snowboarders, snowshoers, mountaineers and other quiet adventurers in the winter backcountry.
 Above all, we are committed to achieving our mission.

 Partnership and collaboration are rooted in our core, based on the recognition that results are best achieved by engaging a diverse spectrum of advocates and outdoor recreationists.
 We value collaboration with all stakeholders, orienting our work toward being proactive and solutions-based.

 We serve our members and grassroots groups through tangible results, timely communication, expertise and relevant resources.
 We help cultivate the broader backcountry community through education, stewardship and the Backcountry Film Festival.

-• We strive to cultivate a professional, supportive and enriching work environment for our dedicated team of staff, Board and volunteers.
+We strive to cultivate a professional, supportive and enriching work environment for our dedicated team of staff, Board and volunteers.
 Competence and authenticity are highly valued.

-• Integrity and accountability are central to our success.
+Integrity and accountability are central to our success.
 We embrace those traits within WWA, and in our relationships with the partners, supporters and constituents who make our work possible.